1nsp1r3rnzt/pblog/content/about.md

 ---
 url: /about/
 title: "About me"
+share: false
 ---

 Hi, I'm Ranjit Singh.
-I blog about programming and musing in Android Software development.
-Ocassionally, I post book summaries.
+I am a life-long learner and write blog about Software Development.

 ## Interested in
  - Computer Science